 - workforce development: equipping health, early years, and family support practitioners with the skills, knowledge and confidence to tackle a range of sensitive lifestyle issues and enable them to make the most of every contact with families

 - preventive family support programmes and subject-specific workshops

 - targeted treatment programmes for families with children who need additional support

 Evaluation of HENRY programmes

-HENRY has the strongest evidence base currently available for any UK early intervention programme designed to support a healthy start.
+HENRY's Healthy Families programmes have the strongest evidence base currently available for any UK early intervention programme designed to support a healthy start.
 Professor Mary Rudolf, paediatrician and expert in child growth, is HENRY’s academic adviser and supports the programme’s ongoing development and evaluation.
-Long term academic partnerships have enabled robust evaluation and contributed to research knowledge and understanding about successful interventions to tackle lifestyle issues in children.
-The HENRY programme is now proceeding to Randomised Control Trial (RCT) of HENRY programmes is underway.
+Long-term academic partnerships have enabled robust evaluation and contributed to research knowledge and understanding about successful interventions to tackle lifestyle issues in children and families.
+A Randomised Control Trial (RCT) of HENRY programmes is underway.

 Peer-reviewed and published evidence using validated measures shows that HENRY works.